let-Hazel/Java-full-course/src/main/java/module10/README.md

 ### Why This Matters:

-Readable object summaries are important for:
+Readable summaries are essential for:

 * Debugging
 * Logging